OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 This is the list of the individual platform components that have been through the complete `OpenNebula Quality Assurance and Certification Process <https://github.com/OpenNebula/one/wiki/Quality-Assurance>`__.

+.. note:: Since release 6.2.1 CentOS is no longer supported, instead AlmaLinux is supported distribution.

 Certified Components Version
 ================================================================================